 - Duration 1 YR (FT)

 your qualifications to a full BSc degree

-for satisfaction with teaching, (The Guardian University Guide 2022)*
+and 1st in Wales for teaching satisfaction (The Guardian University Guide 2023)*

 Why choose this course?

 Our BSc sports coaching top-up degree is a continuation of the FdSc degree, and has been designed to offer our students a hands-on approach to learning coaching skills and approaches whilst incorporating our outstanding geographical location within North Wales.